DPO DPO Israel

 Must we notify data subjects?

-Depends on risk severity.
-If subjects face "real" risk (identity theft, financial harm, substantial privacy impact) — must notify.
-If risk is low or mitigated by measures (encryption, password reset) — possibly not.
+Under Regulation 11 of the Data Security Regulations, the Authority may instruct the controller to notify data subjects of a severe incident.
+Beyond that, the recommended professional practice: when subjects face real risk (identity theft, financial harm, substantial privacy impact) — notify even without an instruction, so they can protect themselves.
+If risk is low or mitigated (encryption, password reset) — possibly not.
 Decision is always documented.

 Do you offer 24/7 availability?